HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/m3k.md

 ## Countering

 - If you have high adrenaline, you can strafe the M3K user, as the tight spread makes it more punishing than other shotguns.
-- The M3K's long barrel makes it more difficult to use in very close combat, where weapons such as the [Flues](/weapons/guns/flues) are much better.
+- The M3K's long barrel makes it more difficult to use in very close combat, where weapons, such as the [Flues](/weapons/guns/flues) are much better.
-  - This may also work with an SMG such as a [Micro Uzi](/weapons/guns/micro_uzi), but watch out if they try to melee you.
+  - This may also work with an SMG, such as a [Micro Uzi](/weapons/guns/micro_uzi), but watch out if they try to melee you.

 # Obtaining